gini/gini-switch-sdk-ios/README.md

 ### Swift versions

+#### Swift 4

+The Gini Switch SDK is entirely written in **Swift 4**.
+Develop, the main branch and all official releases, are currently in Swift 4 syntax.

 #### Swift 3

-The Gini Switch SDK is entirely written in **Swift 3**.
-Develop, the main branch and all official releases, are currently in Swift 3 syntax.

-#### Swift 4

-Currently, Swift 4 is still **not** the official language for the SDK, but you can find a Swift 4 version in the `swift-4` branch.
+Swift 3 is not the official SDK language anymore.
+The last Swift 3 release is `0.9.1`.

 ### CocoaPods